SergeitorJmnz/Chronometer/README.md

-# Chronometer
+# Timer
-Chronometer application for Windows.
+Timer application for Windows.
 Just a simple application for my own use.